Compensatory Afforestation Fund Act, 2016: History

-The ministry of environment and forest, New Delhi issued a notification on 23 April 2004 describing the constitution, management and functions of the CAMPA committee.
+The Ministry of Environment and Forest, New Delhi, issued a notification on 23 April 2004 describing the constitution, management, and functions of the CAMPA committee.
 The act was sent for examination under a standing committee.
-It was passed by Rajya Sabha on 28 July 2016.
+It was passed by the Rajya Sabha on 28 July 2016.

 Compensatory Afforestation Fund

-This is money paid by developers who have razed forest land for their construction projects, and the idea is that such land destroyed needs to be made good by regenerating forest elsewhere on non-forest land.
+This is money paid by developers who have cleared forest land for their construction projects, and the idea is that such land destroyed needs to be made good by regenerating forest elsewhere on non-forest land.

 Purpose

 The legislation established the Compensatory Afforestation Management and Planning Authority (CAMPA) and the Compensatory Afforestation Fund (CAF).
 The proposed legislation will also ensure expeditious utilization of accumulated unspent amounts available with the ad hoc Compensatory Afforestation Fund Management and Planning Authority (CAMPA), which presently is of the order of Rs.
 95,000 crore, and fresh accrual of compensatory levies and interest on accumulated unspent balance, which will be of the order of approximately Rs.
-6,000 crore per annum, in an efficient and transparent manner.
+6,000 crore per annum, efficiently and transparently.
+According to a press release of 31 July 2025, the Act provides for the establishment of funds under the Public Accounts of India and all States/UTs for depositing compensatory levies collected from user agencies.
+Several state-level reports (2024–2025) highlight significant under-utilization of CALFA funds; for example, Delhi utilized only ~23% of approved funds between 2019–20 and 2023–24.